Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

 ## Problem

-In large scripts, compute-heavy nodes (retime/denoise/defocus/mblur/etc.) can slow down viewer interaction and test renders, forcing repetitive manual disabling and increasing the chance of forgetting to re-enable nodes.
+Heavy nodes (retime/denoise/defocus/mblur/etc.) can make scripts sluggish for viewer playback and test renders.
+Manually hunting and disabling nodes is repetitive and increases the chance of forgetting to re-enable before final output.

 ## Solution

-This tool lets you **toggle / disable / enable** a configurable list of heavy node classes across the script, plus a small UI to edit which classes are treated as “heavy”.
+Provides one menu/hotkey action to toggle a configurable list of node classes by setting only the node `disable` knob, plus a small editor UI to manage that list.

 ## Measurable impact